vaadin/flow-components/README.md

 It expects `TBLICENSE` and `TBHUB` variables when run in the CI server.
 Optionally it's possible to run just a bunch of modules e.g. `./scripts/build.sh grid combo-box`

-## Update package version for `@NpmPackage` in all files
-There are scripts available for updating the `@NpmPackage` annotation to its latest patch version:
-- `./scripts/updateNpmVer.js`

 ## Using the component in a Flow application
 To use the component in an application using maven, add the following dependency to your `pom.xml`: